RegionHalland/simple-redirect-server/README.md

 srs.init({
     portListen: 1337, //HTTP server will listen on this port
     httpStatusCode: 301, //This will be the http code used for redirections
-    csvFile: "./redirects.csv" //Path to csv file used for redirections });
+    csvFile: __dirname + "/redirects.csv" //Path to csv file used for redirections });
 ```